How COBENFY™ works

 Trospium (TRO-spee-um) chloride may help prevent xanomeline from working outside your brain so that other parts of your body are less likely to be impacted.

-The exact way COBENFY works is not fully understood.
+The exact way that COBENFY works is not fully understood.

 Bryan is taking COBENFY.
 Bryan was compensated for his time.